KEY TAKEAWAYS

 What types of life insurance can seniors get in Canada?

-Depending on their individual health and coverage needs, seniors have many life insurance types to choose from.
+Depending on their individual health and coverage needs, seniors many choose from traditionally underwritten life insurance or no-medical life insurance policies.
+Take a look at these options in detail:

 Term life insurance for seniors